Steps to bring the Quorum back online:

 Clustering: What exactly is a File Share Witness and when should I use one?

+What is a FSW and how does it differ from a disk?
 All this discussion about votes is a perfect segue into what a File Share Witness (FSW) is and how it differs from a witness disk.
 A FSW is simply a file share that you may create on a completely separate server from the cluster to act like a disk for tie-breaker scenarios when quorum needs to be established.
 The share could reside on a file server, domain controller, or even a completely different cluster.
 A witness share needs to be available for a single connection, and available for all nodes of the cluster to be able to connect to – if you are using the FSW option for quorum.
 The purpose of the FSW is to have something else that can count as a vote in situations where the number of configured nodes isn’t quite enough for determining quorum.
 A FSW is more likely to be used in multi-site clusters or where there is no common storage.
 A FSW does not store cluster configuration data like a disk.
 It does, however, contain information about which version of the cluster configuration database is most recent.
 Other than that, the FSW is just a share.
 Resources cannot fail to it, nor can the share act as a communications hub or alternate brain to make decisions in the event cluster nodes cannot communicate.